On this page

 Where it fits in the workflow

-- Initiating the visa application process for certain nonimmigrant categories.
+- Initiating step in the visa application process for certain nonimmigrant categories.

 - DS-157 is commonly filed alongside Form DS-160, Form DS-156, Form I-134.